harishkotra/gaianet-docs/versioned_docs/version-2.0.0/getting-started/install.md

 > gaianet stop --base $HOME/test
 > ```

-### Install the specific version of GaiaNet Node
+### Install the specific version of Gaia Node

-If you want to install a particular GaiaNet node version, change the version number in the following command line.
+If you want to install a particular Gaia node version, change the version number in the following command line.

 ```
 curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/download/0.1.3/install.sh' | bash